New York State Route 100B: Route description

 After NY 100A, NY 100B turns northeast in front of the Metropolis Country Club, remaining the two-lane residential street through Greenburgh.
-Passing south of a large strip mall, the route crosses into a junction with NY 119 (Tarrytown Road) in the center of Greenburgh.
+Passing south of a large strip mall near Fairview, the route crosses into a junction with NY 119 (Tarrytown Road) in the center of Greenburgh.
 The right-of-way for NY 100B merges into NY 119, marking the eastern terminus of NY 100B.

 History

 The easternmost mile (1.6 km) of NY 100B was originally part of Route 2, an unsigned legislative route assigned by the New York State Legislature in 1908.
 The route began at the New York City line in Yonkers and went north through the eastern Hudson Valley to Valatie, where it ended at Route 1.
 Route 2 continued south from Dobbs Ferry Road on modern NY 100A and north on what is now NY 119.
 The Dobbs Ferry Road section of Route 2 was improved to state highway standards as part of a contract awarded by the state of New York on June 26, 1912, and added to the state highway system six months later on December 27.
 Although the portion of Dobbs Ferry Road east of NY 100A was state-maintained, it did not receive a posted route number until the late 1930s when it was designated as part of NY 100B, a new route continuing west of NY 100A to connect to NY 9A (Saw Mill River Road).
 The alignment of the route has not been changed since that time.